blue-luke/notebook_exercise/README.md

 As an office worker
 So I can find notes on a certain topic
 I want to be able to search for all the notes with a specific tag

+COMMENTS

+Bad aspect - currently need to add the entire note object to notebook.
+Would be better if it were just the note text.
+This requires injection and remodelling tests, which is not the point of this exercise though